Poseidon0901/XQ9-Agent/README.md

 **Q: Where are my files stored?**
 A: By default, files managed by `manage_files` are stored in the `agent_workspace/` directory.
 You can specify a different location by providing a `file_path`.
 Files persist across sessions.

+## Something not that important
+who will use this?